EddieHubCommunity/BioDrop/README.md

 ## Quickstart

-You have 4 options to contribute to the repo, please pick your favourite from:
+You have 4 options to contribute to the repo, please pick your favorite  from:

 1. [GitHub UI (recommended for adding/editing your profile)](https://github.com/EddieHubCommunity/BioDrop#github-ui)
 2. [Gitpod](https://github.com/EddieHubCommunity/BioDrop#gitpod)